Business English: "Market Leader" Books

 The vocabulary exercises and useful language sections at the end of each unit have a lot of work on synonyms, idioms/expressions, and common phrasal verbs used in the workplace.

 The case studies often feature international companies and the audio files use actors who mimic accents.

 As always, make sure this book is suitable for your level of English, if you already read articles online without too much difficulty then this book will be right for you and is perfect for improving your Business English.

-Keep checking back here as we will have an article coming soon on Technical English and if you like reading articles online then you can read about tools to help you here, or read about english for aviation in here.
+You can check or article about technical English in here, and if you like reading articles online then you can read about tools to help you here, or read about english for aviation in here.